 Note: the Point Arena Lighthouse does have an admission fee if you want to check out the little museum and climb up the tower.
 If you’re into it, totally do it.
 Also, lots of great space for kids to run around at Point Arena, but keep an eye that they don’t get near the cliffs.

-The town of Eureka, California is the gateway to the redwoods, but it’s also the home of a beautiful historic neighborhood.
+The town of Eureka, California is the gateway to Redwoods National and State Parks, but it’s also the home of a beautiful historic neighborhood.
 Old Town Eureka is awesome!
 With more than 150 homes and business buildings from the Victorian era, it’s full of color and worth a stop, if for nothing else, to take pictures.
+If you love Victorian mansions, Eureka is the town for you!

 Stay: we loved spending several days at the Carter House Inn in Old Town Eureka.
 The accommodations were perfect for a family of four and it had the feel of a genuinely antique hotel.
 This is a great home base for exploring the coast and Redwoods National Park.